jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (2) Section 95A of this Act (as inserted by the 2025 amendment Act) does not apply in relation to— (a) a partial strike that ended before the commencement of the 2025 amendment Act; or (b) any period of a partial strike that occurred before the commencement of the 2025 amendment Act.

+### Part 8 — Provisions relating to Employment Relations (Employee Remuneration Disclosure) Amendment Act 2025

+### 24 Interpretation
+In this Part,—
+  - **2025 amendment Act** means the Employment Relations (Employee Remuneration Disclosure) Amendment Act 2025
+  - **commencement date** means the commencement of the 2025 amendment Act.

+### 25 Application of sections 103(1)﻿(ja), 110AB, and 111
+Sections 103(1)﻿(ja), 110AB, and 111 (as amended by the 2025 amendment Act) apply to an employer’s conduct on or after the commencement date in relation to an act by an employee described in section 110AB(2) that occurs before the commencement date.

 ## Schedule 1 — Essential services